denismoroz/ds-and-alg-p2/explanation_5.md

 Time complexity:
     Insert: O(n) where n is word length.
-    Search: O(n) where n is search word length
+    Search: O(n * m) where n is the number of depth of Trie and m is the average length of unique path stored in each Node.